shiningsurya/prf2fits/README.md

 # PROF2FITS
-## Sample program which converts PROFS to FITS
+## program which converts PROFS to FITS